devkitPro/3ds-hbmenu/README.md

 #### Building

-3dslink uses zlib for compression and tinyxml2 for XML parsing.
+hbmenu uses zlib for compression and tinyxml2 for XML parsing.
 These libraries are provided by devkitPro through the portlibs mechanism.
 In order to install them, use the following command:

 ```shell
     pacman -S 3ds-zlib 3ds-tinyxml2
 ```

-(Note that `dkp-pacman` is used instead on systems that do not already have pacman, such as macOS or non-Arch-based Linux distros)
+(Note that `dkp-pacman` is used instead on systems that do not distribute pacman, such as macOS or Debian-based Linux distros)

 Binaries of hbmenu can be downloaded from the [Releases](https://github.com/fincs/new-hbmenu/releases) page.